mikemolina/kalendas/README.md

   the perlscript will be installed in ~/kalendas/bin showing messages in spanish.

-  5. If you want install program from a repository git (as *GitHub*), first make sure have installed *GNU Autoconf*, *GNU Automake*, *GNU libiconv*, *GNU gettext*, *Texinfo* and *pod2man* (included in your distribution Perl); in some distros UNIX/Linux some build dependencies are installed by default.
-For build and install the package in UNIX/Linux, Woe/MSYS and like environments as run the commands
+  5. If you want install program from the repository git in *GitHub*, first make sure have installed *GNU Autoconf*, *GNU Automake*, *GNU libiconv*, *GNU gettext*, *Texinfo* and *pod2man* (included in your distribution Perl); in some distros UNIX some build dependencies are installed by default.
+For build and install the package in UNIX environments run the commands

         $ git clone https://github.com/mikemolina/kalendas.git
         $ cd kalendas